nginxinc/nginx-ingress-workshops/Rancher/Documentation/rdt/readme.md

 **Via command line**

-- Open an new VSCode window
 - Open a new terminal via the Terminal > New Terminal menu at the top fo the VSCode window.
 - Change directories to the root location you would like to store your GitHub source

-note: This will be diffrent for each user you will need to extablish this location I use the location below.
+**note:** This will be different for each user you will need to establish this location I use the location below.
 ```
 cd Documents/source/github/
 ```

+**note:** you will need to create this location if it does not exist prior to cloning the repo

 - List itemClone the github repo below
 ```